Deathrow (video game): Development

 Deathrow was developed by Southend Interactive and produced by Ubisoft.
 Five friends opened Southend in Malmö, Sweden in 1998 to fulfill their childhood ambitions to make video games.
 Southend began Deathrow development in May 1999 and expected the game to be an online PC video game tentatively titled Blitz Disc Arena.
 The idea for the sports game descended from a combination of Speedball 2, the Quake and Unreal series, and Tekken.
 Southend's nine-person team received Xbox development kits in June 2000 and decided to move the game to console in early 2001.
 According to Southend animator Rodrigo Cespedes in a 2002 TeamXbox interview, "Xbox was the only console that would allow [them] to produce the game as it was originally envisioned", adding that Microsoft and Ubisoft encouraged the mature direction with emphasis on blood, brutality, and profanity.
 Thus they began to port the game to the console for its feature capabilities, including vertex and pixel shaders for bump mapped environmental textures and character animations, specular lighting, and bumped reflection mapping.

 The game was developed on an in-house 3D game engine under construction for multiple years.
 Each character is made of over 7000 polygons and 55 bones, making for players with facial expressions, over 800 animations, and a capacity to blink.
 Character faces can additionally express emotions like happiness or anger, and feelings of pain.
 The move to Xbox led to greater variation in the team personalities.
 The artists drew many options for each team and the developers chose from the lot.
 Deathrow was designed for the Action camera view, but Sports view was introduced to expand the game's appeal.

 Deathrow was displayed at Ubisoft's E3 2002 booth, and was released on 18 October 2002 in Europe, and on 22 October 2002 in the United States as an Xbox exclusive.
 The game did not include Xbox Live online multiplayer for want of development time.
 At the time of release, Southend had no plans to release downloadable content, though they implemented a method to do so.
 The game was Southend's first full release.

 Reception

 Deathrow received "generally favorable" reviews, according to video game review aggregator Metacritic.
 IGN and TeamXbox both named Deathrow an Editor's Choice.
 The game won TeamXbox's 2002 Breakthrough Game of the Year award and IGN's 2002 Best Xbox Game Nobody Played.
 It was also runner-up for their Xbox action game of the year.
-Of the year's praiseworthy yet unappreciated games, Deathrow alone "truly blew [IGN] away".
+Of the year's praiseworthy yet unappreciated games, IGN said it alone blew us away."
 GameSpot similarly named it one of the year's most unfairly overlooked Xbox titles.
 Critics praised the game's fast, chaotic action and use of surround sound.
 The reviewers bemoaned its high difficulty curve, generic soundtrack, and lack of online multiplayer.
 Some reviewers thought the game used profanity excessively, while others considered it a highlight.